NERC-CEH/catalogue/README.md

 ## Usernames and Passwords

 You will need to create a `secrets.env` file with the following.
-Ask one of the team for access to Keypass to retrieve the jira password.
+Ask one of the dev team for access to Keypass to retrieve the jira password.

 ```
-jira.password=FindMeInK33Pa55
+jira.password=
 crowd.password=
 doi.password=
 hubbub.password=